 Monique’s current art practice uses labour intensive drawing processes, where humble materials and simple actions transform a single modest gesture through accumulation, repetition and scale.
 This has led to her making drawings that investigate geometry while also attempting to mimic natural systems, such as the emergent structures visible in biological systems (eg bee swarms and ant colonies’ ability to adapt and make complex decisions) and animal aggregations (eg starling murmurations, where the birds rely on safety in numbers).
 She is fascinated with convergences and connectivity within natural systems and seeks to visualise these in large scale drawings.
 Fundamental to this art practice is a commitment to using drawing and the convention of the drawn line to examine the inherent connectedness, the meshwork, of human and non-human networks and ecosystems.

-Monique Jansen is an Auckland based artist and Senior Lecturer in Print and Drawing at the Auckland University of Technology in Aotearoa/New Zealand.
+Monique Jansen is an Auckland based artist and Head of Visual Arts, School of Art & Design, Auckland University of Technology, Aotearoa/New Zealand.
 She has exhibited at many public art galleries and museums in Aotearoa/New Zealand including Te Papa Tongarewa/Museum of New Zealand, Auckland Art Gallery, Suter Gallery, Te Tuhi Gallery and Te Uru Gallery.
 Internationally her work has been exhibited in artist run spaces in Sydney and Antwerp.
 She exhibited as part of the Impact 9 International Print Conference at the China Academy of Art, Hangzhou and at the Ruskin Gallery, Anglia Ruskin University in Cambridge.
 Her work is held in many public and private collections, including Te Papa Tongarewa, Chartwell Collection, Fletcher Collection and the Jenny Gibbs Collection.
 She was the winner of the inaugural Aotearoa/New Zealand National Parkin Drawing Prize in 2013.
 She was appointed Head of Visual Arts in the School of Art & Design in 2018.